-Emergency Alert System: All Mobility and Hearing- and Sight-Impaired Units must have a wireless or hard-wired emergency alert system installed.
-It must include a pull cord located in every bedroom and bathroom that either triggers an audible and visual notification outside of the dwelling unit or notifies the staff and 911 during work hours, and 911 after work hours.
+Emergency Alert System: All "Mobility Units and Hearing and Sight-Impaired Units" must have a wireless or hard-wired emergency alert system installed that consists of a pull cord located in every bedroom and bathroom that either triggers an audible and visual notification outside of the dwelling unit or notifies the staff and 911 during work hours, and 911 after work hours when the emergency strings are pulled.

-If a building fire alarm system is required, the hearing and sight-impaired units are undesignated, and the required equipment is not installed then all units must be wired into the building fire alarm system.
+NOTE: If buildings are required to have a building fire alarm system AND the owner decides NOT to designate the required "hearing and sight impaired units" and permanently install the required equipment into those units during construction, Then ALL units must be wired into the building fire alarm system by extending fire alarm wiring into all dwelling units.